isaacaddis/ikusa-bot/README.md

 # Ikusa

 A simple-to-use and simple-to-maintain flexible Python bot for Discord.
+Can be used in two ways: 1. command-based and 2. interactively.
+For multi-word event names please use the interactive mode (by entering `ikusa config` in your designated schedule channel)

 ## Requirements

 + Python 3 (3.6.8)
-+ Discord.py
++ Discord.py (1.3.0)

 ### Usage